 - In a separate bowl, mix together flour, matcha powder, baking soda, and salt.
 On low speed, add this mixture to the butter mixture till just combined.

-- Let the dough rest at room temp for 15 minutes (Don’t skip this step!
+- Refrigerate the dough for an hour (Don’t skip this step!
 If you do , the cookies will flatten when baking and you won’t get that crinkled look).

 - Scoop dough into 1 tbsp portions.
 Roll in sugar/candy mixture to coat.